dmohl/expectThat/readme.md

     npm install expectThat.jasmine-node

+Once installed, the following command can be run

+    expectThat.jasmine-node '<relative path to spec files>'

-Once installed, see the jasmine-node example and test it out by running
+or see the jasmine-node example in the expectThat solution and test it out by running the following command

     node runspecs.js